APPLICATION DETAILS COMING SOON!

 CATEGORIES

 Awards are given regardless of category.
 Categories are used for jurying purposes only.
 It is the artist’s responsibility to enter in the appropriate category.
 Artists may apply only once in a category.
+Refunds will not be given for applying twice in the same category.

 IMPORTANT